-It’s heavyweight that often garners the greatest attention though, so we thought we’d take a look at how the future of that class is shaping up.
-Check out our top five heavyweight division prospects for pro boxing.
+Here, take a look at how the future of the weight class is shaping up.
+Check out our top five heavyweight division prospects for professional boxing.

-A logical place to start is with those men who fought as amateurs at the last Olympic Games held in Rio de Janeiro during the summer of 2016.
-Super heavyweight gold medallist Tony Yoka has subsequently turned professional after triumphing in that over 91kg category.
+A logical place to start is with the men who fought as amateurs at the last Olympic Games, held in Rio de Janeiro during the summer of 2016.
+Super heavyweight gold medallist at the tournament Yoka has subsequently turned professional after triumphing in the over-91kg category.

-The Paris born fighter, who turns 26 at the end of April, is three out of three since joining the paid ranks, winning two of those encounters by knockout.
-Yoka made headlines for all the wrong reasons in March, however, when French anti-doping authorities slapped him with a one-year suspended ban after missing multiple drug tests.
+The Paris-born fighter, 26, is five out of five since joining the paid ranks, winning four of those by knockout.
+Yoka made headlines for all the wrong reasons in 2018, however, when French anti-doping authorities slapped him with a one-year ban after he missed multiple drug tests.

 Many commentators felt the gold medal in Rio should’ve gone to Joe Joyce, who boxed Yoka in the super heavyweight final.
 The judges scored otherwise.
 All that aside, Yoka is clearly one of the top heavyweight division prospects and boxing fans should follow his future career with great interest.

-Such an extensive amateur background was always going to stand Joyce in good stead when he turned professional and, as with Yoka, he is three wins from three since doing so.
-Joyce knocked out fellow London boxer Ian Lewison on his pro debut in October 2017 and is set for another hometown fight at The O2 Arena in May.
+Such an extensive amateur background was always going to stand Joyce in good stead when he turned professional and he is now six wins from six, all by way of stoppage, since doing so.

-In time, and provided his career continues with wins, Joyce should emerge as a clear contender for the British heavyweight title.
+In time, and provided his career continues with wins, Joyce should emerge as a contender for one of the many heavyweight titles on offer.
 Looking at Joshua’s success in the paid ranks, however, there may be even greater ambitions than that and it marks Joyce out as one to watch.

-As with those rivals, an extensive background in the sport before turning pro has helped Hrgovic when he joined the paid ranks and debuted in September 2017.
-His professional career began with consecutive first-round knockouts and he has three KO victories from four winning fights so far.
+As with those rivals, an extensive background in the sport before turning pro has helped Hrgovic since he joined the paid ranks and debuted in September 2017.
+His professional career began with consecutive first-round knockouts and he has five KO victories from six winning fights so far.

-Moving away from the Olympic route now and Daniel Dubois is just 20 years old.
-However, this Londoner already has seven knockouts to his name and the British Boxing Board of Control Southern Area heavyweight title.
-The youngster from Greenwich looks to have a bright future ahead of him.
+Moving away from the Olympic route now and Daniel Dubois is just 21 years old.
+However, this Londoner already has eight knockouts and an English title win to his name from nine unbeaten fights and the youngster from Greenwich looks to have a bright future ahead of him.

-Dubois hasn’t been taken beyond the third round by his opponents so far and, while you can’t help but feel sterner tests lie ahead, he is also building up a decent reputation for himself.
+Dynamite wasn’t taken beyond the third round until his ninth pro bout and, while you can’t help but feel sterner tests lie ahead, he is also building up a decent reputation for himself.
 Boxing promoter Frank Warren spotted his potential early and signed him up in January 2017 while still a teenager.

 As well as his British belt, Dubois has also held the WBC youth heavyweight title.
 With a global boxing organisation already recognising him, that’s further evidence of the impression he’s made in the sport already.

-Ukraine-born Canadian representative Oleksandr Teslenko completes our list and is arguably the best known of heavyweight division prospects in the whole of North America.
+Ukraine-born Canadian representative Teslenko completes our list and is arguably the best known of the top heavyweight division prospects in the whole of North America.
 Through an extensive junior and amateur career, he already has over 250 fights under his belt.

 Already earning The Panther as his nickname, Teslenko has even travelled south for a few bouts in the United States and returned to Canada victorious.
 He looks a dangerous opponent for any up-and-coming heavyweight on that side of the Atlantic.

-With so much experience already accrued in his native Ukraine and now in the paid ranks, Teslenko will soon be staking a serious claim for a title shot.
+With so much experience already accrued in his native Ukraine and now in the paid ranks, he’ll soon be staking a serious claim for a title shot.